gagandeepahuja09/flex-workouts/notes/docker.md

 Different between docker image and docker container
 * Docker image => It's the actual package that can be moved around.
-* Container is the actual running image.
+* Container is the running environment for image.
 * docker ps --> to get the container id

 What is the difference between docker and VM?